mdenials/WBRUTER/extra/README.md

 If you encounter any issues or have questions, please reach out to the owner or creator mentioned above or open an issue on the respective GitHub repository.

-Enjoy brute forcing PATTERNS codes responsibly!
+Enjoy brute forcing PIN codes responsibly!